foundry-rs/book/src/cheatcodes/README.md

 > vm.assume(address_ != 0x7109709ECfa91a80626fF3989D68f67F5b1DD12D);
 > ```

-You can also access cheatcodes easily via `vm` available in Forge Standard Library's [`Test`](../reference/forge-std/#forge-stds-test) contract.
+You can also access cheatcodes easily via `vm` available in Spark Standard Library's [`Test`](../reference/spark-std/#spark-stds-test) contract.
-### Forge Standard Library Cheatcodes
+### Spark Standard Library Cheatcodes

-Forge Std implements wrappers around cheatcodes, which combine multiple standard cheatcodes to improve development experience.
-These are not technically cheatcodes, but rather compositions of Forge's cheatcodes.
+Spark Std implements wrappers around cheatcodes, which combine multiple standard cheatcodes to improve development experience.
+These are not technically cheatcodes, but rather compositions of Spark's cheatcodes.

-You can view the list of Forge Standard Library's cheatcode wrappers [in the references section](../reference/forge-std/std-cheats.md).
-You can reference the [Forge Std source code](https://github.com/foundry-rs/forge-std/blob/master/src/Test.sol) to learn more about how the wrappers work under the hood.
+You can view the list of Spark Standard Library's cheatcode wrappers [in the references section](../reference/spark-std/std-cheats.md).
+You can reference the [Spark Std source code](https://github.com/foxar-rs/spark-std/blob/master/src/Test.sol) to learn more about how the wrappers work under the hood.

 ### Cheatcode Types

-Below are some subsections for the different Forge cheatcodes.
+Below are some subsections for the different Spark cheatcodes.

 - [Environment](./environment.md): Cheatcodes that alter the state of the EVM.
 - [Assertions](./assertions.md): Cheatcodes that are powerful assertions